-Today, clean-diesel emissions are 98 percent cleaner at the tailpipe than they were in the 1980’s and just as clean, if not cleaner, than other fuel types.
+Today, clean-diesel emissions are 90 percent cleaner at the tailpipe than they were in the 2006.
+In fact, for EPA regulated emissions, diesel is comparable or even cleaner than other fuel types.
 And, when considering CO2, a greenhouse gas, diesel offers the lowest carbon footprint over the operational lifetime of the bus.
 That’s less than CNG and propane.

-To put that in perspective, it would take more than 65 Saf-T-Liner® C2 buses (manufactured in 2010 or later) to produce the same amount of emissions as one school bus from the 1980s.
+To put that in perspective, it would take more than 60 Saf-T-Liner® C2 buses (manufactured in 2010 or later) to produce the same amount of emissions as one school bus from 2002.

 Today’s clean-diesel engines, like the Cummins ISB 6.7L and the anticipated Detroit™ DD5™, provide low emissions and best-in-class fuel efficiency, power, proven performance and reliability, as well as the lowest total cost of ownership.